 By starting out at a slower pace, getting your feet wet without taking excessive risk, you can begin earlier with a smaller savings stash and build your knowledge.

 As your knowledge and confidence grow over time, you can invest larger amounts or start making certain predictions about where you think the market is headed in the future.

 How dollar-cost averaging can help you build your wealth

 When it comes to wealth building, the importance of time and the effect of compounding your returns cannot be overstated.
-By giving your investments a long enough time to generate returns, a small periodic investment can add up a large sum of money.
+By giving your investments enough time to generate returns, a small periodic investment become a large sum of money.

-By investing just $500 a month at a return of 5% per annum (compounded annually), an investor would have about $77,000 at the end of 10 years.
-Increase this timeframe to 30 years and the investor will have more than $400,000.
+By investing just S$500 a month at a return of 5% per annum (compounded annually), an investor would have about S$77,000 at the end of 10 years.
+Increase this timeframe to 30 years and the investor will have more than S$400,000.

-30 years may seem like a long time but it’s achievable as long as you start investing early on in your career.
+Thirty years may seem like a long time but investing for this long is achievable as long as you start investing early on in your career.